 - Current position: Governor of Montana — elected in 2012

 - Age: 53

 - Undergraduate: Claremont McKenna College

 - Previous roles: Lawyer, Attorney General of Montana

 - Education: Under Bullock, the cost of public college tuition was frozen for Montana residents.
 Bullock also passed an initiative that allows high school students to enroll in college classes to save money.
 He focused on revamping the broadband infrastructure for public schools.

-- Health care: Bullock expanded Medicaid in 2013.
-He invested in mental health and substance abuse resources.
-There is now permanent funding for Title X, protecting reproductive rights, in Montana's state budget.
+- Health care: Bullock expanded Medicaid in 2013, and later renewed the expansion in 2019.
+He has invested in mental health and substance abuse resources, and added permanent funding for Title X, protecting reproductive rights, in Montana's state budget.

 - Climate change: Bullock has taken a business approach to climate change and clean energy.
 He adopted the "Blueprint for Montana’s Energy Future" in 2016 with the goal of pushing the state toward more renewable energy, creating new jobs and providing a tax incentive for those who comply.

 - Campaign finance reform: Bullock signed the Montana DISCLOSE Act in 2015, one of the strongest campaign finance disclosure laws in the country in an effort to stop dark money from entering politics.
 The law requires the disclosure of all donors to any independent group spending money on state elections.

 - Net neutrality: Bullock was the first governor in the country to protect net neutrality through an executive order to ensure people had internet freedom.